dawsontoth/BedFrame/readme.md

 This framework is designed for REST APIs with the following characteristics:

-1. Contains many different methods, in many different namespaces.
-2. Method signatures are all very similar.
+1. Well structured.
+2. Medium to large number of methods.

 You probably don't need this framework if:

-1. You only want to expose a couple methods.
+1. You only need to expose a couple methods.

-NO WARRANTY EXPRESSED OR IMPLIED.
-USE AT YOUR OWN RISK.
+This has been tested to work properly with:

+1. iOS devices and simulators
+2. Android devices and emulators
+3. Mobile Web

+## What About a Real, Working Version?

+1. Check out the app.js and netflix.js included in this repository.
+It wraps the Netflix OData feed.
+2. The ti.cloud module, shipping with Titanium Mobile 2.0.0 and higher, uses BedFrame to wrap the Appcelerator Cloud Services.

 ## THE API OBJECT

 There are 5 rules you need to understand when creating the API object.
 Once you have these under your belt, you will know everything there is to know about BedFrame!

 As we walk through these rules, we'll be creating an API that can be used like this:

 <pre>
 Cloud.Users.create({ user: 'dawson', password: 'something... sneaky...' });